Sage/future_makers/README.md

 ### Running the examples
 1. Double-click on any file you are interested in
-1. Sign up for the service using the link at the top of the source code file
-1. Find your subscription keys (under Resource Management in the Azure Portal)
+1. You'll need a subscription key, one of the Sage volunteers will be able to provide you with one
 1. Replace the placeholder **SUBSCRIPTION_KEY** in the source code file (within the make_api_request method)
 1. Click the Debug menu (at the top) and choose Start Debugging -> Python

-## Prerequisites
-### Azure
-All examples use Microsoft's Azure services

-1. Sign up for a free Azure account
-1. Create any cognitive services (using the link at the top of the source code file)

 ### Ngrok
 Ngrok provides a tunnel to your local machine so that it can receive messages from the internet.
+You'll need to run this to be able to connect Chatfuel to the code running on your machine.

 1. Download this [zip file](https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-windows-amd64.zip) to your desktop
 1. Double-click on the zip file